quasarsincrisis/quasarsincrisis.github.io/poster.md

 ---

 # e-posters

+The Quasars in Crisis team have elected to go for 'e-posters', in the form of three-page mini-slide-shows.

+* The front page of each e-poster will be displayed in the web page below for your perusal before, during and after the meeting.
+(One dummy example so far!)

+* If you click on the link, you get all three pages.

+* The front pages will also cycle through on several display screens during the breaks

+* The front page will also be what you should use in the programmed "poster talks" sessions.

 ## For poster guidelines, templates and submission instructions please head here: [Guidelines for submission](posterPrep)
 ___

-The Quasars in Crisis team have elected to go for 'e-poster' session(s) for this meeting.
-All submitted posters will be hosted here for your perusal both before, during and after the meeting.

-Above every poster image will be a direct download link for the submitted pdf.
-In the interests of space, posters with more than one slide will only have their initial slide shown here.

 Enjoy!